turingschool/curriculum/source/projects/store_engine.markdown

 ### Learning Goals

-* Use TDD to drive all layers of Rails development including unit, integration, and acceptance tests
+* Use TDD to drive all layers of Rails development including unit, integration, and user acceptance tests
 * Practice mixing HTML, CSS, and Rails templates to create an inviting and usable User Interface
 * Differentiate responsibilities between components of the Rails stack